 Brands to consider include: Eagle Creek, eBags and Sea to Summit.

 In addition to packing organizers, you may want to look at a dry bag if you need to keep your stuff waterproof.
 A dry bag is functional and can also be used for organizing your stuff or as a laundry bag.
 A toiletry bag may be of interest, but a packing organizer can be used for the same purpose.
 A dedicated holder for your travel documents and passport is a good idea.

 If you travel with a backpack it may be worthwhile to look at a rain cover.
 The cover will prevent the exterior and interior of your pack from getting wet and absorbing rain.

 There are several factors to consider before you decide what clothing to pack.
 These include:

 - Comfort and Fit

 Merino is regarded as among the best fabrics for travel.
-Merino is comfortable, lightweight, durable, odour resistant, breathable and moisture wicking.
+Merino is comfortable, lightweight, durable, odor resistant, breathable and moisture wicking.
 The fabric provides natural heating and cooling, is easy to wash and dries quickly.
 Merino can be worn for days without looking dirty and with proper care last many years.

 Merino is a functional fabric and can be worn throughout the year.
 Unfortunately, merino is expensive and although it is a durable fabric, it will naturally pile.
 The quality of the merino fabric is important, but even merino from quality producers will pile and may develop holes after a fair amount of use.